sheikhkayenat/pymol_structure_rendering/README.md

 # pymol_structure_rendering on HPC
-Login to HPC account and transfer the pymol session file on the directory: scp -r /path/to/pymol/session/file/ username@hpcloginid:/path/to/hpc/directory/
+Transfer the pymol session file on the HPC directory through this code on local terminal: scp -r /path/to/pymol/session/file/ username@hpcloginid:/path/to/hpc/directory/
+#Login to HPC terminal and do this:
  1. Prepare Your PyMOL Script
 First, create a PyMOL script (e.g., render_script.pml) with all the commands needed to load your structure, apply the desired visual settings, and perform the rendering.
-Here’s an example script: touch render_script.pml
+Here’s an example script on my file:
+#Create the .pml script file
+touch render_script.pml
+#Edit the .pml file with the following script
 # General Settings
 bg_color white
 set ray_trace_mode, 1